-As Canada’s financial services sector expands to include new online banks, credit unions, robo-advisors, brokerages and more, so does the likelihood that you have a ragtag number of Registered Savings Plans with multiple institutions.
-For example, you may have set up an employer-sponsored plan at work, opened a GIC* on your own to make a quick contribution before that tax year’s deadline, and invest in another RRSP through your financial advisor.
+As Canada’s financial services sector expands to include new online banks, credit unions, robo-advisors, brokerages and more, so does the likelihood that you have a ragtag number of registered savings plans with multiple institutions.
+For example, you may have set up an employer-sponsored plan at work, opened a guaranteed investment certificate (GIC) on your own to make a quick contribution before that tax year’s deadline, and invested in another RRSP through your financial advisor.

 While in some sense this falls into the category of good problems to have—the more you sock away in retirement savings, the better—it might not be in your best interest to leave those funds fragmented across various providers.
 “When we talk about diversification, we mean diversifying by asset class.
 But diversifying by institution can actually be detrimental,” says Morgan Ulmer, a financial planner in the Calgary office of fee-for-service firm Caring for Clients.